kahlstrm/brc-rs/README.md

 What we need to do to address is the following:

-1. Fill the buffer in it's entirety
+1. Fill the buffer in its entirety
 2. Parse the lines, keeping track of how many bytes we have read from the buffer.
 3. Do this until we hit the point where we do not find a newline-character
 4. Copy the remainining characters from the end to the start of the buffer.